Control design for inhomogeneous broadening compensation in single-photon transducers: Discussion

 \section{Discussion}

 In this article, we have used gradient-based inverse design of the temporal shape of the driving field as a technique to compensate for the effects of inhomogeneous broadening to help realize more efficient transducers.
 We demonstrated that optimized driving fields can lead to improvement in transduction efficiencies and showed that this improvement can be correlated with restoration of superradiant effects.
+Finally, to characterise the limits of the performance of time-dependent drives obtained by optimization-based design, we calculated upper bounds on optimal transduction efficiencies.

 Our design method is applicable to different physical platforms including color centers or rare-earth ions in solid-state hosts.
-The techniques used in this article can be extended to ensembles that are orders of magnitude larger by frequency-binning the randomly distributed transition frequencies. \cite{debnathCollectiveDynamicsInhomogeneously2019a} We will explore this direction in future work.
+The techniques used in this article can be extended to ensembles that are orders of magnitude larger by frequency-binning the randomly distributed transition frequencies \cite{debnathCollectiveDynamicsInhomogeneously2019a}.
+We will explore this direction in future work.
 In some physical systems the transition frequencies of the emitters can be modulated (for e.g., via Stark effect in $\text{V}_{\text{Si}}$ centers in SiC).
 Previous research \cite{lukinSpectrallyReconfigurableQuantum2020} has shown that direct modulation of the transition frequencies can also be used to compensate for inhomogeneous broadening in a cavity-QED setting.
 We anticipate that optimization-based design for transducers can also be applied with the direct modulation as the degree of freedom instead of the driving field.